pantheon-systems/documentation/source/_docs/maintain-custom-upstream.md

 <p markdown="1">Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress), [Drupal 7](https://github.com/pantheon-systems/drops-7), and [Drupal 8](https://github.com/pantheon-systems/drops-8)) may cause incompatibilities with the platform (e.g. clear cache button, launch checks, cron, etc.).</p>
 </div>

 Regardless of what type of update you're preparing for release, you'll want to test things out before you distribute them out to other sites.
 You should have a remote repository for your Custom Upstream already in place and connected to Pantheon.
-If you do not, please do so now following the [steps here](/docs/create-custom-upstream).
+If you do not, please [do so now](/docs/create-custom-upstream).

-## Create Test Site on Pantheon
+## Create a Test Site on Pantheon

 1. From your User Dashboard, click **Create New Site**.
 2. Name your site.